Skip navigation

 6. Complex Regional Pain Syndrome (National Library of Medicine)

-Complex regional pain syndrome (CRPS) is an uncommon nerve disorder.
-It causes intense pain, usually in the arms, hands, legs or feet. ...
-Dramatic changes in temperature and color Intense burning pain Extreme skin sensitivity The cause of CRPS is ...
+Complex regional pain syndrome (CRPS) is a chronic pain condition.
+It causes intense pain, usually in the arms, hands, legs, or feet. ... in skin temperature, color, or texture Intense burning pain Extreme skin sensitivity Swelling and stiffness in affected ...

 previous · 1 · 2 · 3 · 4 · 5 · 6 · 7 · 8 · 9 · 10 · next